zhike-team/zignis-plugin-zhike/README.md

 It's a plugin of Zignis for Zhike(SmartStudy).
 It includes the integrations of our technical infrastructions, and commands to do the quite often jobs, tools to extend more.
 At the same time, it's a good example to show how to develop a Zignis plugin.

-**It's is customized for company Zhike, can not be used elsewhere.**
+**It's customized for just company Zhike internal use, it can not be used elsewhere.**

 ## Features